Book Appointment Now

 Regulatory Requirements

-- Mexico: COFEPRIS authorization mandatory (closed 78 facilities in 2023 for violations)
+- Mexico: COFEPRIS authorization is mandatory; it closed 78 facilities in 2023 for violations

 - Costa Rica: Ministry of Health regulation with strict safety rules